MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/servicenow-knowledge-connector.md

 If a knowledge article isn't enabled with a user criterion, it appears in results of everyone in the organization.

 >[!IMPORTANT]
->In ServiceNow, while assessing read permissions for a user, both article-level permissions and KB-level permissions are looked at.
+> In ServiceNow, while assessing read permissions for a user, both article-level permissions and KB-level permissions are looked at.
 The Microsoft Graph connector for ServiceNow treats permissions differently:
->1.
-If the article contains '_Can Read_' user criteria, then they are stamped on the article during ingestion and Knowledge Base '_Can Read_' / '_Can Contribute_' user criteria are ignored.
+> 1. If the article contains '_Can Read_' user criteria, then they are stamped on the article during ingestion and Knowledge Base '_Can Read_' / '_Can Contribute_' user criteria are ignored.
->2.
-If the article contains '_Cannot Read_' user criteria, and if the corresponding Knowledge base also contains '_Cannot Read_' user criteria, then both the user criteria are stamped on the article.
+> 2. If the article contains '_Cannot Read_' user criteria, and if the corresponding Knowledge base also contains '_Cannot Read_' user criteria, then both the user criteria are stamped on the article.

+>[!NOTE]
->[!NOTE]: If a user is part of the '_Can Read_' user criteria at the article level but not in the '_Can Read_' / '_Can Contribute_' user criteria at the Knowledge Base level, **then the user will not have access to the article in ServiceNow but will have access to the article in Microsoft Copilot, Microsoft Search and other M365 surfaces**.
+> If a user is part of the '_Can Read_' user criteria at the article level but not in the '_Can Read_' / '_Can Contribute_' user criteria at the Knowledge Base level, **then the user will not have access to the article in ServiceNow but will have access to the article in Microsoft Copilot, Microsoft Search and other M365 surfaces**.
 The workaround is to remove the user from the '_Can Read_' user criteria at the article level.

 **Mapping Identities**